 Students should consider taking the following courses to meet requirements in the following majors.
 Completion of the A.A. degree at NIACC will meet the general education requirements.

 General Psychology OR Sociology 3 s.h.

 Marriage and Family

 Intro to Human Services

-State and Local Government 3 s.h.
+State and Local Government 3 s.h

-Macroeconomics
+Macroeconomics 3 s.h

-Human Growth and Development 3 s.h.
+Human Growth and Development 3 s h

 Industrial Technology